 A woman’s capacity to choose differently is only as effective as the information she has to choose wisely.

-Women begin to make different relationship selections when they understand the incurableness of some men, what makes them untreatable and unsafe, and how he can impact her long-term quality of life by his own destructive dangerousness.
+Women begin to make different relationship selections when they understand the incurableness of some men, what makes them untreatable and unsafe, and how the man can impact her long-term quality of life by his own destructive dangerousness.

 Sandra L. Brown, M.A., is the author of How to Spot a Dangerous Man Before You Get